Policies and Procedures

 Provide freely available, clean, fresh, drinking water.

-ELIGIBILITY FOR A FREE PLACE
+ELIGIBILITY FOR A FUNDED PLACE

 Children ages 3 to 4 years become eligible for the 15 hours free entitlement as follows: